worldmaking/digm5010/index.md

 - Use the simplest limits you can -- e.g. limiting yourself to drawing only black lines.
 More colour, shape and style variations can always be added later.
 Let's focus on behaviour first.

-- Break the problem down into sub-problems.
+- Break a problem down into sub-problems.
 Approach the problem from a simpler approximation first -- the simplest version.
 E.g. make it work in a static way before a dynamic way, or make it work for one, before making it work for many, etc.

-- Try to work out the problem in pseudocode first -- just write it in commments, draw it on paper, etc, any form that is concrete will help to see the problem more clearly, and diving head first into code isn't often the right thing to do.
+- Try to work out a problem in pseudocode first -- just write it in commments, draw it on paper, etc, any form that is concrete will help to see the problem more clearly, and diving head first into code isn't often the right thing to do.
 Once the method becomes clearer, start converting pseudocode into "minimum viable" code.

 - Use event handlers (draw-frame, mouse, keyboard, timers, ...) to animate and interact with things.